NextronSystems/thor-manual/usage/deployment.rst

 of parallel executions is five and can be configured using the ``-f`` or ``--forks`` parameter when starting the playbooks.

-Execute Thor using Ansible
+Execute THOR using Ansible
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following section will show how to use an Ansible playbook to execute Thor on multiple Linux systems.
+The following section will show how to use an Ansible playbook to execute THOR on multiple Linux systems.

 It will perform following steps on each system:

 * Create a temporary folder
 * Mount a RAM drive using the folder as mount point
-* Copy Thor to this RAM drive
+* Copy THOR to this RAM drive
-* Execute Thor
+* Execute THOR
 * Unmount the RAM drive
 * Delete the temporary folder

 Inventory File
 ^^^^^^^^^^^^^^

-First it is needed to define a list of hosts to execute Thor on.
+First it is needed to define a list of hosts to execute THOR on.
 This is done by setting up a YAML file with the hostnames or IP addresses of the hosts.
 This file is later used with the -i parameter in the ansible-playbook command.
 A simple version of this could look like